 Growing food in our neighbourhoods provides fresh, healthy food that has a lower environmental impact.
-Community gardens on public land provide opportunities to grow food for residents that do not otherwise have access to land suitable for gardening.
+Community gardens on public land provide food-growing opportunities to residents who do not otherwise have access to land suitable for gardening.

 The number of community gardens is one of the success indicators in the Strategic Plan.

 |Number of Community Gardens on Municipal Lands (Park & Municipal Reserve)||3||13||14||19||23||24||26||27|

 |Area of Community Gardens on Municipal Lands (Park & Municipal Reserve) (hectares)||-||-||-||-||-||-||-||2.44|